 The old people of Stone will remember being taught at this school when they were in the Infant department, which continued to be used until after the First World War.

-The Rev. Walter J. Thompson at a parish meeting in April 1886 informed his parishioners that the old schools were nearing the point of being condemned for the purpose of education.
+At a parish meeting in April 1886, the Rev. Walter J. Thompson informed his parishioners that the old schools were nearing the point of being condemned for the purpose of education.
 Lighting and ventilation were not up to standard though the September magazine of 1886 indicated that much good work was still being carried out in spite of these poor conditions.

 "The children are in better order and the result of the examination slightly higher than last year.
 In the lower school the work of education is carried on under great disadvantage.
 The rooms are wretched, dark and depressing."

 It was against this background that the present school in Northesk Street was erected in 1887.
 It was the church authorities who acquired the site in Northesk Street and plans for the new school were provided by a Birmingham Architect, Mr. Hawley-Lloyd.
 The school was built in 1887 at a cost of £2500.
 The money was raised by public subscription led by a donation from Lady Forrester.
 The new school had been built in Jubilee Year.

 In 1913, the Infants School was amalgamated with the mixed department to form an ‘all age school’ and until the opening of Granville as a Senior school in 1934, Christ Church was the towns ‘all age school’ catered for children from 5 -14 years..